Epivaral/climaguate/README.md

 It provides up-to-date information about the weather in different regions of the country, including temperatures, atmospheric conditions, and short-term and long-term forecasts.

 This website is a personal open-source project that demonstrates a full cloud solution with CI/CD and scalability using:
-- Static web application using Azure and Blazor
+- Static web application using Azure Static Web Apps and Blazor Server
-- Database storage using Azure SQL database
+- Database storage using Azure SQL database with schema-based organization
-- Information gathering using Azure Functions and Python
+- Weather data collection using Azure Functions and Python (every 15 minutes)
+- Hourly forecast collection using Azure Maps Weather API (every 15 minutes)
+- Air quality monitoring with AQI calculations
+- NASA GOES satellite imagery processing and animation generation
-- CI/CD using GitHub Actions
+- CI/CD using GitHub Actions with multi-environment deployment
-- IaC using Terraform
+- IaC using Terraform for infrastructure management
+- Secure configuration using Azure Key Vault

 ## Architecture Explanation